obedtandadjaja/KnapSack/README.md

 # KnapSack
-A simple dynamic recursive algorithm of the knapsack problem.
+A simple dynamic recursive algorithm in Java of the knapsack problem.

 For more information on the problem visit this wikipedia page: https://en.wikipedia.org/wiki/Knapsack_problem.